TTShack/TTShack/README.md

 ---
 >  During these difficult times, people want to be help their community, but they're not sure how, so many are asking:
 > *How can I be involved in social activism?*
 > Our goal is to match users with an organization based on their interest to encourage social activism.
-This is help people living in Seattle start the process of looking for social activism organization locally and nationally.
+This can help people living in Seattle start the process of looking for social activism organization locally and nationally.
 ## What we created
 ---
 > We created a website that takes the user through a short quiz to gauge their interest in terms of social activism involvement and their interests.